You are here

 Informed consent documentation

 All informed consent documentation used by the practitioners and staff at Caboolture Dental Group is reviewed at regular intervals and any updates to these documents are designed to improve patient understanding and the quality of care provided.
-All documentation is scanned into the patients file.
+All documentation is scanned into the patient's file.

 Privacy

-In accordance with the privacy law, Commonwealth Privacy Act 1988, the Dental Board of Australia’s Code of Conduct for Registered Health Practitioners, the Office of the Australian Information Commissioner- Australian Privacy Principles , a patient can expect their personal health and other information will be collected, used, disclosed and stored in accordance with relevant laws about privacy, and this information will remain confidential unless the law allows disclosure or the patient directs us to release the information.
+In accordance with the privacy law, Commonwealth Privacy Act 1988, the Dental Board of Australia’s Code of Conduct for Registered Health Practitioners, the Office of the Australian Information Commissioner- Australian Privacy Principles, a patient can expect their personal health and other information will be collected, used, disclosed and stored in accordance with relevant laws about privacy, and this information will remain confidential unless the law allows disclosure or the patient directs us to release the information.
 The Privacy Policy of Caboolture Dental Group consists of the following:

 • All information collected from the patient will be used for the purpose of providing treatment.
 Personal information such as name, address and health insurance details will be used for the purpose of addressing accounts to the patient, as well as processing payments and writing to the patient about any issues affecting their treatment.

-• We may disclose a patient’s health information to other health care professionals, or require it from them if, in our judgement, it is necessary in the context of the patient’s treatment.
+• We may disclose a patient’s health information to other healthcare professionals or require it from them if, in our judgment, it is necessary in the context of the patient’s treatment.
 In this event, disclosure of personal details will be minimised wherever possible.

-• We may also use parts of a patient’s health information for research purposes, in study groups or at seminars as this may provide benefit to other patients.
+• We may also use parts of a patient’s health information for research purposes, in study groups or seminars, as this may benefit other patients.
 Should that happen, a patient’s personal identity would not be disclosed without their consent to do so.

 • Patient history, treatment records, X-rays and any other material relevant to treatment will be kept and remain in a secure environment.